2023 Best Design & Applied Arts Schools in Indiana

 After completing their degree, design graduates from University of St. Francis Fort Wayne carry an average student debtload of $27,000.

-Read full report on Design & Applied Arts at University of Saint Francis - Fort Wayne
+Full Design & Applied Arts at University of Saint Francis - Fort Wayne Report

-Ivy Tech Community College ranked #9 on this year’s Best Design & Applied Arts Schools in Indiana list.
-Ivy Tech Community College is a very large public school located in the large city of Indianapolis.
+Ivy Tech Community College came in at #9 in this year’s edition of the Best Design & Applied Arts Schools in Indiana ranking.
+Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.

 Design majors at Ivy Tech Community College take out an average of $13,912 in student loans while working on their egree.

-Full Design & Applied Arts at Ivy Tech Community College Report
+Read full report on Design & Applied Arts at Ivy Tech Community College

-Indiana University - Purdue University - Indianapolis ranked #10 on this year’s Best Design & Applied Arts Schools in Indiana list.
-IUPUI is a fairly large public school located in the large city of Indianapolis.
+Indiana University - Purdue University - Indianapolis came in at #10 in this year’s edition of the Best Design & Applied Arts Schools in Indiana ranking.
+IUPUI is a very large public school located in the large city of Indianapolis.

 Full Design & Applied Arts at Indiana University - Purdue University - Indianapolis Report